 But “if academics will not censor themselves, university administrators will do it for them.”
 Hamilton describes how our universities have been strong-armed into such action.

 In May 2017, Monash University lecturer Aaron Wijernate gave his students a quiz.
 The students were asked to complete the following statement from a ‘commonly-used’ textbook: “there is a common saying in China that government officials only speak the truth when…” The correct answer was “when they are drunk or careless.”
 While this joke is widely known in China, a Chinese student complained about the quiz, and the Melbourne Chinese consulate become involved.
-A consular official then phoned Monash’s dean, expressing concern about the quiz, reminding them 4400 Chinese undergraduate students were paying full fees, and of Monash’s licence to build a graduate school and research institute in China.
-Subsequently, Monash’s Business School deputy dean Robert Brooks suspended Wijernate, withdrew the quiz, and banned this ‘commonly-used’ textbook.
-China’s Global Times responded triumphantly: “The change we can see here is that as China’s power grows stronger… thoughtless remarks about China will die down.”
+A consular official phoned Monash’s Dean expressing concern about the quiz, reminding him that 4400 Chinese undergraduate students were paying full fees, and of Monash’s licence to build a graduate school and research institute in China.
+Subsequently, Monash’s Business School Deputy Dean Robert Brooks suspended Wijernate, withdrew the quiz, and banned this ‘commonly-used’ textbook.
+China’s Global Times responded triumphantly: “The change we can see here is that as China’s power grows stronger… Thoughtless remarks about China will die down.”

 At the University of Sydney in 2017, a lecturer zoomed in on a world map that “showed an Indian version of the disputed India-Bhutan-China borders.”
 Chinese students protested, and the lecturer was forced to issue an apology.
 Hamilton follows this incident to its logical conclusion: “presumably, all maps covering disputed territory used at the University of Sydney must in future reflect the PRC’s claims.
 Other nations’ claims do not count.”
 There are many similar examples of Chinese influence into universities that Hamilton speaks of.